 What is recovery like after a thigh lift?

 After surgery, dresssings will be applied to the incisions.
 Patients will also wear a compression garment, which is important to minimize swelling and support the new contours as the thighs heal.
 Small drains, which are thin tubes, may be placed under the skin to allow excess blood and fluid to drain.
-These drains will be removed at the first post-op follow-up visit with Dr. Gill within a week.
+These drains will be removed at the first post-op follow-up visit with Dr. Ross within a week.
 Any sutures will be removed one to two weeks after surgery.

 When can I return to work and resume normal activity?